Neurosurgery Residency at the University of North Carolina

-- We have a new state-of-the-art Simulation and Skull Base Surgery Lab.
-This joint undertaking, with the Departments of Otolaryngology and Ophthalmology, provides us with the opportunity to develop and teach technical skills in a beautiful new facility that has capabilities for both simulation and cadaver dissection.
+- We have a state-of-the-art Simulation and Skull Base Surgery Lab.
+This joint undertaking, with the Departments of Otolaryngology and Ophthalmology, provides us with the opportunity to develop and teach technical skills in a beautiful facility that has capabilities for both simulation and cadaver dissection.
 The lab was started with a $1M donation from the North Carolina Eye Bank.

-- UNC Health Care has a new Spine Center two miles from the main hospital.
-It houses a multidisciplinary spine practice with members from Neurosurgery, Orthopaedics, Physical Medicine & Rehabilitation (PM&R), Anesthesiology Pain Management, and Physical Therapy (PT).
+- UNC Health Care has a Spine Center two miles from the main hospital.
+It houses a multidisciplinary spine practice with members from Neurosurgery, Orthopaedics, Physical Medicine & Rehabilitation (PM&R), Anesthesiology, Pain Management, and Physical Therapy (PT).
 The first floor of the building houses MRI, CT, plain X-ray, and procedure rooms.
-This facility is a great addition to our spine program.

-- In the last year, UNC has joined three national neuro-oncology consortia.
+- UNC belongs to three national neuro-oncology consortia.
 These include the newly formed Alliance for Clinical Trials in Oncology, the CERN Foundation (Collaborative Ependymoma Research Network), and the Brain Tumor Trials Collaborative (BTTC).
-These efforts will bring us more clinical trials and an opportunity to participate more actively in national clinical research in neuro-oncology.
+These alliances will bring us more clinical trials and an opportunity to participate more actively in national clinical research in neuro-oncology.

-- Chapel Hill and the Triangle are widely regarded as one of the nicest places in America to live.
-The Triangle metropolitan area, including Durham, Raleigh and several surrounding communities, has a population of about 1.25 million.
+- The Triangle area is widely regarded as one of the nicest places in America to live.
+The Triangle metropolitan area, including Chapel Hill, Durham, Raleigh and several surrounding communities, has a population of about 1.25 million.
 The University provides a number of activities ranging from athletic events to arts and music.
-Both the Blue Ridge Mountains and the Atlantic Ocean beaches are easily reached by car on the weekend (but probably not both in the same weekend!)
+Both the Blue Ridge Mountains and the Atlantic Ocean beaches are just a few hours away.

 We hope that you will strongly consider our program.
 We believe the residents that we train are having outstanding success in their careers and have received a solid foundation of neurosurgical training in an environment that valued their participation.
 We look forward to meeting with you, and we wish you good luck in the Match.

 |Matthew G. Ewend, MD||Eldad J. Hadar, MD|